hezhao/Calibrator/README.md

 ## Credits

-This software is modified from the [3D scanning software](http://mesh.brown.edu/calibration/software.html) originally written by Daniel Moreno and Gabriel Taubin from Brown University, based on calibration method from the following paper.
+This software is modified from the [scan3d-capture](http://mesh.brown.edu/calibration/software.html) originally written by Daniel Moreno and Gabriel Taubin from Brown University, based on calibration method from the following paper.

 Moreno, Daniel, and Gabriel Taubin.
 [Simple, accurate, and robust projector-camera calibration](http://dx.doi.org/10.1109/3DIMPVT.2012.77) *3D Imaging, Modeling, Processing, 2012 Second International Conference on Visualization and Transmission (3DIMPVT).* IEEE, 2012.